-- The risk to the future financial stability and sustainability of the authority. - The risk of significant changes arising from legislative changes. - The risk of not having effective workforce planning. - The risk of an Information Technology security breach. - The risk if H&S arrangements are not effective and maintained. - The risks of a major incident affecting service delivery, including the risk of a second wave of COVID-19. - The risk of ineffective project management. - The risk of a change in political priorities. - The risk of not having effective internal and external communications. - The risk of failing to achieve efficiency savings, maximising income or performance targets. - The impact of the UK exiting the European Union without a Withdrawal Agreement. - The risk of failing to deliver the objectives of the Council Plan.
+- The risk to the future financial stability and sustainability of the authority. - The risk of significant changes arising from legislative changes. - The risk of not having effective workforce planning. - The risk of an Information Technology security breach. - The risk if H&S arrangements are not effective and maintained. - The risks of a major incident affecting service delivery, including the risk of a pandemic. - The risk of ineffective project management. - The risk of a change in political priorities. - The risk of not having effective internal and external communications. - The risk of failing to achieve efficiency savings, maximising income or performance targets. - The risk of failing to deliver the objectives of the Council Plan.